st93642/st93642/README.md

 ### About Me

-I'm a Computer Science student specializing in Software Engineering with a strong passion for cybersecurity, software development, and continuous learning.
 Currently pursuing my Bachelor of Science in Software Engineering.

 ### 📊 GitHub Stats